kjwinters/pocs/sub_expire_detect/README.rst

 Subscription Expiration Detection
 ===============================================================================

-This is a simple application that reports on subscriptions no long attached to a topic.
+This application reports on subscriptions that are no longer attached to a topic.
-This is accomplished by comparing consequtive reports of subscriptions.
+This is accomplished by comparing consequtive reports of active subscriptions taken at an hourly interval.

 Overview
 -------------------------------------------------------------------------------